 NPGA considers all highly liquid investments with an original maturity of three months or less at the date of purchase to be cash equivalents.
-At March 31, 2023, cash equivalents consisted of a money market mutual fund.
-NPGA had no cash equivalents at March 31, 2022.
+At March 31, 2024 and 2023, cash equivalents consisted of a money market mutual fund.

 Investments and Investment Return